Overview: The English Education Program Connected to The Conceptual Framework from the College of Education

-Preparation for the English major begins in Area F of the core curriculum where 12 hours are dedicated to a combination of required 2000-level literary history and criticism courses, and six hours are dedicated to Foreign Language classes.
-In accordance with both the Conceptual Framework and the English department’s Mission Statement which values knowledge of and critical thinking in the content area and beyond, students in these classes are exposed to a diverse text, not only in genre and authorship but those that come from various cultures.
+Preparation for the English major begins in Area F of the core curriculum where 12 hours—four courses--are dedicated to a combination of required 2000-level literary history and criticism courses, and six hours—two courses--are dedicated to Foreign Language classes.
+In accordance with both the Conceptual Framework and the English department’s Mission Statement which values knowledge of and critical thinking in the content area, students in these classes are exposed to diverse texts, not only in genre and authorship but those that come from various cultures.
 They dialog with peers and professors in order to craft analytical arguments for verbal or written presentation.
 Such classes offer the burgeoning teacher-in-training methods of closely reading literature with an eye towards empathy and understanding of historically dominant and marginalized cultures.

 After finishing Area F successfully, students complete 30 hours of Upper-Division English courses.
 In this track, several major courses dedicate themselves not only to literary history, writing, reading, theory, criticism, and critical thinking, but also include explicit pedagogy components in their learning outcomes.
-Such courses help English Education students gain knowledge in the multifaceted discipline of English Studies and to understand the myriad ways teachers can convey this knowledge.
-In the major, the pedagogy-specific courses include: Pedagogy and Writing (ENGL 3400), Young Adult Literature (ENGL 4295), and Advanced Grammar or the History of the English Language (ENGL 4300).
-In these courses, students practice effective lesson planning for a variety of secondary students, engage in collaborative work with classmates, and practice becoming proactive decision makers dedicated to developing a desire for lifelong learning in each other as well as in students, who will benefit from the Lesson Plans they deploy while out in the field.
+Such courses help English Education students to gain knowledge in the multifaceted discipline of English Studies and to understand the myriad ways teachers can convey this knowledge.
+In the major, the pedagogy-specific courses include: Research and Methodology (ENGL 3000); Pedagogy and Writing (ENGL 3400); Young Adult Literature (ENGL 4295); and Advanced Grammar or the History of the English Language (ENGL 4300).
+In these courses, students practice effective lesson planning for a variety of secondary students, engage in collaborative work with classmates, and practice becoming proactive decision makers dedicated to developing a desire for lifelong learning in each other as well as in their students, who will benefit from the Lesson Plans they deploy while out in the field.
 From time to time, other pedagogy-centered courses that serve English Education students are offered in the department as well.
+For instance, Shakespeare and Pedagogy was taught in summer of 2014.

 When students have successfully completed this first tier, they apply to the Teacher Education Program (TEP).
 Prerequisites for application include a 2.7 overall GPA and either an exemption or passing score on the GACE Basic Skills test.
 Once these requirements have been reached, students matriculate in the second tier, or the Professional Sequence.
 In this upper tier, students experience an advanced and focused iteration of the first and participate in 900 hours of Field Experience.